-That said, Core Values and Vision can and do evolve over time.
+That said, Core Values and Vision can and do evolve.

-Every time you hire a new employee, launch a new product or acquire a new company, your create an opportunity for change.
-That’s why it’s essential to revisit these ideas during your retreat.
+Every time you hire a new employee, launch a new product, or acquire a new company, you create an opportunity for change.
+That's why it's essential to revisit these ideas during your retreat.

-Only with answers to these questions can you, as a team, confidently decide “what are we going to do?”
+Only with clarity around your Values and your Vision can you, as a team, confidently decide, "What are we going to do going forward?"

 Mistake #5: Not Using A Professional Facilitator

 Many leaders think: "I'll just lead this myself."